Table of Contents

 - Fluid collection in a single location: Grade D

 - Two or more fluid collection and/or gas bubbles in or around the pancreas: Grade E

 The CTSI has a total of 10 points.
-CTSI is a cumulative result of evaluation of the Balthazar grade and pancreatic necrosis.
+CTSI is a cumulative result of an evaluation of the Balthazar grade and pancreatic necrosis.
 The Balthazar grade is serially scored from 0–4.

 The extent of pancreatic necrosis determines the number of points allotted as described below: